koustov/json-graphql-parser/README.md

     display:    "[Optional | String]: Give a display name for the query",
     name:       "[Optional | String]: Query name",
     function:   "[Required | String]: Target function name",
-    write:      "[Optional | Boolean]: Whether the current one is a write query,
+    write:      "[Optional | Boolean]: Whether the current one is a write query",
-    params:     "[Required | String Array]: Array parameters to return }
+    params:     "[Required | String Array]: Array parameters to return" }
 ```